-33 The Inspector notes that virtually all specialized agencies of the United Nations system have a working capital fund designed to help regulate cash flow in the case of delays in contributions.
-The Inspector believes that the UPU should establish such a fund and that it should be set at one month's operating expense for the organization.
-It should be capitalized with a transfer from the UPU Reserve Fund and used only for temporary financing pending receipt of member countries' assessments, thus replacing the provision for external borrowing from the Swiss Confederation.
-There would be no additional cost to member countries for establishing this fund, nor interest charges incurred in drawing it down.
-The share of each member country should be credited in accordance with the UPU contribution unit scheme.

-34 The implementation of the following recommendation is expected to enhance the effectiveness of the organization.
+- 33. The Inspector notes that virtually all specialized agencies of the United Nations system have a working capital fund designed to help regulate cash flow in the case of delays in contributions.
+The Inspector believes UPU should establish such a fund and that it should be set at one month's operating expense for the organization.
+It should be capitalized by a transfer from the Reserve Fund of UPU and used only for temporary financing pending receipt of member States' assessments, thus replacing the provision for external borrowing from the Swiss Confederation.
+There would be no additional cost to member States for establishing this fund nor interest charges incurred in drawing it down.
+The share of each member State should be credited in accordance with the UPU contribution unit scheme. - 34.
+The implementation of the following recommendation is expected to enhance the effectiveness of the organization.

-The Council of Administration should establish a working capital fund, replacing the external borrowing provision for temporary financing shortfalls, to be used solely for temporary financing, pending receipt of assessments of member countries.
+The Council of Administration should establish a working capital fund, replacing the external borrowing provision for temporary financing shortfalls, to be used solely for temporary financing pending receipt of assessments of member States.